gunet/cert-req/README.md

 ```
 ## OpenSSL Timer
 * OpenSSL also provides an option to time SSL connections for a server: `openssl s_time -connect <host>:<port>`

+## Performance
+* Reference: OpenVPN Cookbook 2nd edition, Chpt.
+8
+* Modern CPUs have the AES-NI instruction set which speeds up encryption
+* You can run `openssl` speed test with:
+  - `openssl speed -evp aes-256-gcm` to test the `AES-256-GCM` cipher family
+  - `openssl speed -evp aes-256-cbc` to test the `AES-256-CBC` cipher family
+  - Use the `OPENSSL_ia32cap=0` environment variable to disable the `AES-NI` instruction set